RedAngel121/NytePack/README.md

 ## More Immediate Settings and Changes
 1. We need to dive into Vein Mining Enchant configs (and by extension Farming options) to determine how Vein Mining is actually going to affect the player hunger and tool durability.
-2. Right now we have EXTREMELY large veins sparsely placed in the world, no other ore gen exists other than Create's world gen stuff
+2. Right now we want EXTREMELY large veins sparsely placed in the world, no other ore gen exists other than Create's world gen stuff
 3. "Ore Factories" will have different ways of processing ore per type:
   - More complex ore processing will yield better results
     - Initial layout will be one raw chunk of ore in a furnace makes a nugget